josokw/HopfieldANN/README.md

 - . black pixel
 - \* white pixel

-The first ine must specify and shows the size of each pattern and the number of patterns.
+The first line must specify the size of each pattern and the number of patterns.

         10 12 4